armilleiwilliam/PriceSearcher/readme.md

 Once created the database on your PhpMyAdmin and set the connection parameters on the copied application run the following to populate the database:

 - php artisan migrate
-- php artisan db:seed –class=UsersTableSeeder
+- php artisan db:seed --class=UsersTableSeeder
 - php artisan db:seed --class=PhotographsTableSeeder

 In case the above commands won’t work just upload the database dump provided on the repository root of the github account (photographstwo.sql).